AuroreVanHoorebeke/AuroreVanHoorebeke.github.io/README.md

 It was created using [flexdinesh's](https://github.com/flexdinesh/dev-landing-page#github-pages) minimalist Dev Landing Page.

 It will be improved as I keep learning on my junior Web Dev journey.
-It's still the beginning, and I'm opened to all suggetions!
+It's still the beginning, and I'm open to all suggestions!